-So here I am imploring you to try this recipe.
+So here I am imploring you to try this vegan cheese ball recipe.
 We loved it.
 Cheese lovers love it.
 I think you will too!
-You know what would make me happier than you actually trying this recipe?
-You sharing a photo of it on Instagram or Twitter with #NamelyMarly so I can see it too.
+Vegetarian cheese balls are easy to make and something everyone will love!

 - 8 oz container of vegan cream cheese

-- 7 0z package of Daiya Smoked Gouda Style Block, finely chopped or shredded
+- 7 oz package of Daiya Block Style cheese chopped or shredded (see note)

 - ½ teaspoon sea salt

-- Place the margarine in a skillet over medium heat.
-As soon as the margarine starts to sizzle, add the 10 of the fresh sage leaves, toss in the melted margarine to combine and cook the leaves until crispy.
-Use a spatula or tongs to remove from the margarine and place on a paper towel to remove excess oil.
-Set the skillet on a back burner, to allow the sage-infused margarine to cool.
+- Place the butter in a skillet over medium heat.
+As soon as the butter starts to sizzle, add the fresh sage leaves (or dried sage).
+Toss in the melted butter to combine and cook the leaves until crispy.
+Reduce heat to medium-low and add choped garlic.
+Cook for approximately 1 minute until tender.
+Remove from heat.

 - Place the vegan cream cheese, chopped or shredded Daiya cheese, salt, and contents from the skillet in a food processor bowl.
 Pulse several times.
 Then use a spatula to push down ingredients from the side of the bowl and to break up any large chunks.
 Pulse several times again.
 Repeat until the mixture is combined and mostly smooth.
 Add 1/3 cup toasted pecans and half of the chopped green onions and pulse again until broken down, but leaving bits throughout the cheeseball.